Kev-gp/published-notes/content/Blogs/The Two-Thirds Average Game.md

 There are many variants to this.
 The original founder, Alain Ledoux for example, used a wider range up to $1,000,000,000$.
 Others like John Maynard Keynes created a similar guessing game called the *Keynesian beauty contest*, where players had to select the six prettiest faces from a hundred photos.
 The winners are those who picked the most popular of all the players—i.e., the average preference of all those involved.

-Returning to the original version above, that was explored in one of my introductory lectures on game theory, which made for an intriguing session.
+Returning to the initial version above, that was explored in one of my introductory lectures on game theory, which made for an intriguing session.
 Smiles lit up the lecture theatre while everyone debated which strategy they wanted to go for.
 I gave it a quick thought, figured it had to be a small number, and picked lucky $13$ in the google survey that my professor had created.
 Once everyone finished choosing theirs, we eagerly awaited the winner's announcement in our next lecture.

 ## Analysis